Create an Invoice for Release of Retainage

 - Click the Subcontractor tab.

-- Locate the invoice that you want to update and click its link to open it.
+- Locate the subcontractor invoice to update in the table.
+Then click its Invoice # link to open it.

-- Optional.
-If the contractor will create a payment schedule once the invoice is approved, enter the amounts for the work you are claiming this period in the Subcontractor Claimed This Period column.
+- Optional: If the contractor will create a payment schedule once the invoice is approved, enter the amounts for the work you are claiming this period in the 'Proposed Amount' column.

-Note: In order for the 'Subcontractor Claimed This Period' column to appear, the payment schedule feature must be enabled in the Invoicing tool’s configuration settings.
-See Configure Settings: Invoicing.
+Note: In order for the 'Proposed Amount' column to appear, the payment schedule feature must be enabled in the Invoicing tool’s configuration settings.
+See Configure Settings: Invoicing. - Click Save.

 - Optional.
 If the invoice administrator requires you to include a signed copy of the PDF, complete the following steps: